Return to the Newsroom

 Entities have the possibilities to create development reserve while decreasing the retained earnings for future asset investments.
 The amount shown as development reserve at the end of the financial year is tax base decreasing item according to the Act on CIT.

-As of 1 January 2021, the HUF 10 billion cap on the companies’ development reserve will be abolished, thus higher corporate tax base reduction will be available in 2021.
+As of 1 January 2021, the HUF 10 billion cap on the companies’ development reserve will be abolished, thus higher corporate tax base reduction is available from 2021.
+However, the maximum amount of the tax base deduction is still limited by the profit before tax for the tax year.

 Investment related to historical buildings